 |YouTube Music||$4.99 to $14.99|

-Apple Music: This popular service offers a 3-month trial for free, as well as a few different plans to choose from, including Student, Individual, and Family.
+Apple Music: This popular service offers a free trial of unknown length, as well as a few different plans to choose from, including Student, Individual, and Family.

 It gives you access to 50 million songs, plus your iTunes library, and you can listen both on- and offline.
 Plus, receive access to original shows, concerts, and exclusive content.

 Deezer: This streaming service matches other industry offerings with cheaper student plans, plus family plans and a HiFi plan with lossless quality.